variantstudios/comscience4help.com/_posts/2018-09-12-avoiding-survey-pitfalls--pseudo-data.md

 I answered “Neutral.”

-The survey was collecting what has been called pseudo data.
+The survey was collecting what has been called pseudo-data.

 Nearly 50 years ago, Steven H. Chaffee, Stanford, Ph.D., and one of the leading researchers on communication research, pointed out that researchers too often collect what he called pseudo-data.